 Car break-in is also a very popular crime in Prague.
 To avoid car theft, always park your vehicle in a guarded parking lot or a parking garage.
 Don't park the car on a street.

-Refrain from visiting Wenceslas Square and main train station after dark as there have been cases of property crime and thefts.
+Refrain from visiting Wenceslas Square and main train station after dark as there have been cases of crime and thefts.

 In the case of an emergency, call 158 for the state police, 156 for city police or Central Emergency number 112.